 The youngest son, Johann Jacob Kanter (1738-1786), learned the book trade in Leipzig, returned to Königsberg in 1760, received a publishing privilege during the Russian Occupation [glossary] (later confirmed by Friederich the Great), and received a privilege to publish a newspaper so long as it brought no harm to Hartung’s business (who already had a newspaper publishing privilege) — for instance, he could print political news only after a certain period of time had elapsed.
 This seeming disadvantage actually made him his fortune, as his newspaper — the Königsbergsche Gelehrte und Politische Zeitungen (see) — developed into an important literary organ in Germany, with correspondents in Curland, Poland, St. Petersburg, and throughout Germany, with reviews and articles written by such talents as Hamann, Kant, Hippel, Scheffner, and Herder.

 After the great Königsberg fire of 11 November 1764, Kanter rented part of the newly-built Löbenicht Town Hall (on the corner of the Löbenichtsche Langgasse and Münchengasse, with a large square to the west) in 1766, where he installed a bookshop that soon became an important gathering place for the scholars of Königsberg.
 He rented lodging upstairs — Kant lived with him for eleven years (1766-1777) [more].
-The bookshop fell on hard times toward the end of the 1770s, and Kanter gave it up in 1781.
+The bookshop fell on hard times toward the end of the 1770s, and Kanter gave it up in 1781, and in 1796 he sold his newspaper (the KGPZ) to Friedrich Nicolovius [Gause 1996, ii.237].
 After Kanter’s death, the building was sold to G. L. Hartung.